 Yes.
 However, if you wait to take the mitigation course and examination, it will be very important to thoroughly review the measurement course beforehand, since 25 percent of the mitigation exam is from the measurement course.
 In addition, you need to take the mitigation course within 12 months of completing the measurement course to be eligible for national certification and state licensing.

 How many continuing education credits do I need each year?

 For NRPP certification renewal, every two years you will need a minimum of 8 hours of Category I continuing education credits and a minimum of 8 hours of Category II continuing education credits.
-In states with licensing (such as Indiana, Iowa, Kansas, Nebraska, and Ohio), you should check with the state health departments in the states in which you plan to do business.
+In states with licensing (such as Indiana, Iowa, Kansas, Nebraska, and Ohio), you should check with the state radon departments in the states in which you plan to do business.
 To find contact information for state radon departments, please go to the State Radon Contacts Page.

 Can I take a course in a state other than where I live?